Discover how a Desjardins group RRSP can support employees. Learn key features and benefits, tax advantages, and investment strategies in this guide

 Among the company’s RSP offerings are group retirement savings plans (RRSPs).
 Depending on your business’ needs, a group RRSP from Desjardins may be a good way to help your employees save for retirement.

-In this guide, Wealth Professional will give you an overview of how Desjardins group RRSP works.
+In this guide, Wealth Professional will give you an overview of how a Desjardins group RRSP works.
 We’ll look into the features and benefits to see what sets it apart from competitors.
-We’ll also discuss the various investment options to give you an idea on how employees can boost their retirement funds.
+We’ll also discuss the various investment options to give you an idea on how employees can boost their retirement savings.

-How does Desjardins group RRSP work?
+How does a Desjardins group RRSP work?

-"Just like with other RRSPs, contributions reduce taxable income, helping plan members prepare for retirement while making the most out of their tax benefits.
-The plan is combined with a LIRA or locked-in RRSP, so any locked-in funds from a previous employer’s pension plan can be transferred over hassle-free."
+A group RRSP from Desjardins is a collection of individual RRSPs offered by an employer.
+Just like with other RRSPs, contributions reduce taxable income, helping plan members prepare for retirement while making the most out of their tax benefits.
+The plan can be combined with a LIRA or locked-in RRSP, so any locked-in funds from a previous employer’s pension plan can be transferred over hassle-free.

 Contributions made to group registered retirement savings plans are tax-deductible.
 This means that the investments grow on a tax-deferred basis until the funds are withdrawn, often in retirement.
 During this time, the employee is likely to be in a lower tax bracket.
 This makes a group RRSP ideal for long-term planning.